 Harris Interactive asked parents about their perception of STEM education in K-12.
 It found that 93% of parents believe that STEM education should be a priority in the U.S., but only 49% believe it is treated as a priority.
 And while 50% of parents want to see their children pursue careers in STEM, only 24% said they were willing to spend extra money to make their children successful in math and science classes.

-For more information from the Microsoft-Harris Interactive surveys, you can check out the results or the infographic below.
+For more information from the Microsoft-Harris Interactive surveys, you can check out the results.